 - A comprehensive guide to the basic poker rules!

 Poker is arguably the most popular card game that involves betting and skill.
 There are several variants of the game, with each following a different set of rules but the overall gameplay is similar to each other.
 While a huge section of people feel that is a completely luck-oriented game, the truth is far from it.
 You need an exceptional set of skills and understanding of poker basics if you are to keep winning in the long run.
 Here, we have covered some of the poker game rules to give you a good enough understanding for you to learn how to play poker.

 There are a lot of variants of poker, as people have made quite a few tweaks in the original rule book to create new styles that suit them.
-To know each variant in detail and learn how to play poker in accordance to them can be quite a task.
-Stud poker, draw poker and community card poker are the ones that most people play and are the three most common variants.
+To know each variant in detail and learn how to play poker in accordance with them can be quite a task.
+Stud poker, draw poker, and community card poker is the ones that most people play and are the three most common variants.

 We have listed some of the other top variants as well for your reference.